reyna0621/Reyna_2.1/Downloads/README.md

 13. You might get a small pop-up but ignore it by clicking on OK and go to Downloads to select "Icon.ico" file you just downloaded.
 14. Click on 'OK'.

-Now you're good to go and give it a try.
+Now you're good to go, give it a run.